Skip to Content

 How to decide between the Ring of Kerry or Dingle Peninsula

 So, there’s no right answer to, ‘Which is better, the Dingle Peninsula vs Ring Of Kerry’.
-However, we’d like you to be able to come to a decision that you’re happy with and confident in.
+However, I’d like you to be able to come to a decision that you’re happy with and confident in.

 Here are several questions to ask yourself that should help you move closer to a decision.